 The IB6132 2-port QDR InfiniBand Adapter supports the following operating systems:

-- Red Hat Enterprise Linux 5.7 for POWER
+- Red Hat Enterprise Linux 5 for IBM POWER

-- Red Hat Enterprise Linux 6.2 for POWER
+- Red Hat Enterprise Linux 6 for IBM POWER

 The adapter conforms to the following standards: